 Enjoy lunch before devoting the afternoon to the fascinating and awe-inspiring temple complex of Angkor Wat, the largest religious monument in the world.
-It predates the city of Angkor Thom and is considered to be Cambodia's spiritual heart.
+It predates the city of Angkor Thom and is Cambodia's spiritual heart.
 Later, return to Angkor Thom to enjoy the sunset from its moat, with a refreshing drink in hand.